Erasmus Mundus Masters: Journalism, Media and Globalisation MA

 Danish School of Journalism/Aarhus University

-- Globalisation: reporting global change
+- Reporting global change

-- Globalisation and the transformation of the state
+- The transformation of the state

 - Social science methods for journalists